 University departments may have limited funds to employ students to assist in academic or other tasks.
 The number of hours students are permitted to work varies upon departments.
-Applicants must be enrolled at least half-time and maintain at least a 1.5 GPA.
-Positions are advertised online at http://www.apsu.edu/hrhomepage/index.htm or in the department.
-Questions should be referred to the office of Human Resources (931) 221-7177.
+Applicants must be enrolled at

 Disbursement Procedure

 One-half of an academic year award (excluding Federal Work Study) is direct deposited in the student's bank account within three days of the beginning of the semester/term.
 Students who decline direct deposit will receive a balance check two weeks after classes begin.
 The exception to this policy is for students who are enrolled at the Fort Campbell Center, whose awards will be disbursed in fourths to coincide with the four fall and spring terms.
 Summer assistance is managed differently and is explained in the Summer Financial Aid application.